 Speaking Truth

-Just like any other relationship, LGBTQ relationships should be documented and preserved in the family record.
-Our LGBTQ ancestors did not keep their lives private because of shame, but for survival.
-Exposing their lives should be no different than any other ancestor.
-In fact, it is more important to spend time learning all that we can.
+Like any other relationship, LGBTQ connections deserve to be documented and preserved in the family record.
+Our LGBTQ ancestors often kept their lives private not out of shame but as a means of survival.
+Exposing their lives should be treated no differently than any other ancestor.
+It is even more crucial to dedicate time to learning all we can because it will help us better understand family history.

-When coming across a person or a record that gives a hint towards a person’s homosexuality it is especially important to take a closer look and not shy away from discovering more.
-Telling truthful stories means moving away from the notion that homosexuality tarnishes a person’s character.
-Revealing the truths of the past, to tell stories openly without judgment, about the struggles they endured will honor our ancestors and will give us a deeper understanding.
+When encountering a person or a record that hints at a person’s homosexuality, it becomes especially important to delve deeper and not shy away from further investigation.
+Crafting truthful narratives involves moving away from the notion that homosexuality tarnishes a person’s character.
+Disclosing the truths of the past, sharing stories openly without judgment, and acknowledging the struggles they endured will honor our ancestors and will give them a voice they were denied in their time.

 Orson Scott Card, Speaker for the Dead (New York: Tom Doherty Assoc.
 Inc., 1986).